Last updated: March 27, 2024

 There are two starting points for the South Lawson Waterfall Circuit Walk, both on Honour Avenue and both with car parks, as indicated in the map below.

-The primary starting point of the circuit walk is less than 1 km south of the train station (see map location).
+The main starting point of the circuit walk is less than 1 km south of the train station (see map location).
 If that car park is full, park somewhere on the side of the road, or try the second car park further south.

 Also note that if you’re visiting with your dog, the circuit walk runs past the former Lawson golf course, which now functions as a large dog park.
 Visit the council website for more details.